-PHYSIOLOGY I (3T, 2E) 4 credits Human Anatomy and Physiology I covers the structure and function of the human body.
+Human Anatomy and Physiology I covers the structure and function of the human body.
 Included is an orientation of the human body; basic principles of chemistry; a study of cells and tissues; metabolism; joints; the integumentary, skeletal, muscular, and nervous systems; and the senses.
 Dissection, histological studies, gross anatomy, and physiology are featured in the laboratory experience.
 Laboratory is required.

-BIO 202 HUMAN ANATOMY AND Physiology II (3T, 2E) Prerequisite: Bio 201
+BIO 202 HUMAN ANATOMY AND PHYSIOLOGY II (3T, 2E) 4 credits PREREQUISITE: BIO 201

 Human Anatomy and Physiology II covers the structure and function of the human body.
-Included is a study of basic nutrition; basic principles of water; electrolyte; acid-base balance; and the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic and reproductive systems.
+Included is a study of basic nutrition; basic principles of water; electrolyte; acidbase balance; and the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic and reproductive systems.
 Dissection, histological studies, gross anatomy, and physiology are featured in the laboratory experience.
 Laboratory is required.

-BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY 4 credits (2T, 4E) PREREQUISITE: BIO 105
+BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY 4 credits (2T.
+4E)

-This course is an introduction to the major topics in biochemistry and molecular biology.
+PREREQUISITE: A grade of "C" or better in BIO 105 This course is an introduction to the major topics in biochemistry and molecular biology.
 Topics include the major classes of biological molecules, an overview of the major metabolic pathways, advancing technologies, and bioethical issues.
 The laboratory will provide experience in the isolation and manipulation of DNA and RNA, DNA and protein electrophoresis, and enzymatic and immunological assays.

-BIO 220 GENERAL MICROBIOLOGY (2T, 4E) 4 credits RECOMMENDED PREREQUISITE: BIO 201 and BIO 202 This course includes historical perspectives, cell structure and function, misrobiol constitution discourse and function, microbial genetics, infectious diseases, immunology, distribution, physiology, culture, identification, classification, and control of microorganisms.
+BIO 220 GENERAL MICROBIOLOGY (2T, 4E) 4 credits RECOMMENDED PREREQUISITES: BIO 201 and BIO 202 This course includes historical perspectives, cell structure and function, microbial genetics, infectious diseases, immunology, distribution, physiology, culture, identification, classification, and control of microorganisms.
 The laboratory experience includes micro-techniques, distribution, culture, identification, and control.
 Laboratories are required.

-BIO 240 FIELD BIOLOGY (3T, 2E) PREREQUISITE: BIO 103
+BIO 240 FIELD BIOLOGY (3T, 2E) 4 credits PREREQUISITE: BIO 103